callumacrae/macr.ae/articles/covid-tracker-in-vue.md

 svg text {
   x: 100;
   y: 50;
-  alignment-baseline: middle;
+  dominant-baseline: middle;
   text-anchor: middle;
 }
 ```

 That's the equivalent of writing
-`x="100" y="50" alignment-baseline="middle" text-anchor="middle"` on every text
+`x="100" y="50" dominant-baseline="middle" text-anchor="middle"` on every text
 element inside the SVG element.
 I tend to use this for styling
-stuff—`alignment-baseline` and `text-anchor`—but keep the positioning attributes
+stuff—`dominant-baseline` and `text-anchor`—but keep the positioning attributes
 directly on the SVG elements.

 So that's a super quick tour of SVG.
 For a longer read that goes more into depth